wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 ------------------------------------
    </pre>

-   (You would see your own user name instead of "wilson_mar" above.)
+   (You would of course see your own user name instead of "wilson_mar" above.)

-   The pubring.kbx file is the "Key Ring" file.
+   The pubring.kbx file is Gnupg program's "Key Ring" file.
 See <a target="_blank" href="https://kb.iu.edu/d/awiu">https://kb.iu.edu/d/awiu</a> about keyring management commands.

+   Alternative Key Ring management tools are Keybase.io, GPG Suite, macOS's Apple Key Ring, and others.

    ## External (GPG Suite)